ZakariAllen/GrandlineBattlegrounds/README.md

 animations are disabled so the body goes completely limp until the knockback duration ends.

+The vertical lift value is now treated independently from the horizontal force so moves can launch characters without multiplying the upward impulse by the knockback force.

 ## Hit Effect Settings

 The hit highlight shown when a character is damaged is configured in